farrow-js/farrow/packages/farrow-koa/README.md

 Then, you can use work with farrow stack in a koa app.

-Or, you can combine them by `koa-router` to a specifical route path in koa app.
+Or, you can combine them by `koa-router` to a specific route path in koa app.